-Greyhound’s liability for a shipment containing irreplaceable items and documents (passports, social security cards, birth & death certificates, photos, car titles, insurance documents, letters, tenders or bids, collectibles such as stamps, etc) or other similar printed material is limited to the cost (which shall not include any amount of the value attached to the item) of replacing the physical items or documents, not to exceed $100 (One Hundred dollars) per shipment.
+Greyhound’s liability for a shipment containing irreplaceable items and documents (passports, social security cards, birth & death certificates, photos, car titles, insurance documents, letters, tenders or bids, collectibles such as stamps, etc) or other similar printed material is limited to the cost (which shall not include any amount of the value attached to the item) of replacing the physical items or documents, not to exceed $100 (One Hundred Dollars) per shipment.
 In no event shall Greyhound be liable for the face value of any such items or documents

 Shipments of Payroll Checks, moving at the direction of an employer to his employee(s), WILL be accepted for transportation, subject to a limited liability not to exceed the cost incurred for the reconstruction or preparation of new Payroll Checks, but not the cost of transportation, in case of loss or damage.

-Shipments of glass of any kind will be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for damage.
+Shipments of glass of any kind will be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for the damage.

-Shipments containing liquid must be securely capped, sealed or otherwise closed to prevent possible leakage.
+Shipments containing liquid must be securely capped, sealed, or otherwise closed to prevent possible leakage.
 The outside box or container must have orientation marking/labels affixed.
-Any articles packed in wet ice, or water must be packed in sealed, leak proof plastic pouches and contained, in turn, in sealed containers.
+Any articles packed in wet ice or water must be packed in sealed, leak-proof plastic pouches and contained, in turn, in sealed containers.

 Shipments containing non-flammable paint must be tightly and securely sealed utilizing lid clips, (not less than 5 Safety Clips on containers with a capacity of one (1) gallon, and not less than three (3) Safety Clips on containers with capacities of one (1) quart or one (1) pint and packed in outside boxes of adequate strength and durability and must have orientation markings/labels affixed.

-Shipments containing live bait WILL be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for damage.
+Shipments containing live bait WILL be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for the damage.

-Shipments containing flowers or live plants WILL be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for damage.
+Shipments containing flowers or live plants WILL be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for the damage.

-Shipments containing items commonly considered artwork WILL be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for damage.
+Shipments containing items commonly considered artwork WILL be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for the damage.

-Shipments containing items that are ceramic, glass, plastic or finished wood or items that contain ceramic, glass, plastic or finished wood WILL be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for damage.
+Shipments containing items that are ceramic, glass, plastic, or finished wood or items that contain ceramic, glass, plastic or finished wood WILL be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for the damage.